Presented at Association for Learning Technology Conference, September 2013 Nottingham UK

 Project aim: The project aims to draw on JISC resources in designing evaluation to identify (a) key lessons learned from using the iPads and the app to enhance the student experience on the MSc, and (b) opportunities for further enhancement.
 It also aims to disseminate these lessons and opportunities across the JISC community with guidance for similar projects.

 Outcome and deliverables: The key outcome is an open, rich, evidence-based picture of good practice in curriculum design and delivery for mobile learners who use tablet computers such as the iPad.
-We will achieve this outcome by bringing together evidence from previous JISC projects and UoL Criminology's case study.
+We will achieve this outcome by bringing together evidence from previous JISC projects in the final wiki and the University of Leicester case study.